 The Institute continues to provide in-service training for law enforcement officers across the State.
 Prosecutors believe this training is extremely important in helping elevate the quality of West Virginia law enforcement.
-The Institute produced a general in-service program for the other law enforcement agencies in West Virginia as well.
-It consisted of 8 credit hours and was attended by approximately 167 Law Enforcement Officers (and others) in 5 regional locations for another 1336 class hours of instruction.
+The Institute, because of the Covid-19 virus, was unable to offer this program for law enforcement agencies in West Virginia.